cbquillen/wavenet_experiment/README.md

 - either one-hot or scalar input features, both in generation and training.
   - scalar input seems to produce better results
 - I get better accuracy and faster convergence, at least last time I compared.
-- You should be able to use N-point à trous convolutions in generation.
+- You can use N-point à trous convolutions in generation.
-  (I haven't tested it.)
 - Last I checked, ibab's setup changes the audio chunk size with different batches.
 Doing this slows things down dramatically.
 Because I carry context across chunks I can use constant chunk sizes without overlap.